cernops/puppet-slurm/README.md

 # including slurm to be able to do some awesome scheduling on HPC machines
 include ::slurm

-# put my secret mungekey on all the machine for the MUNGE security plugin
+# Put my secret mungekey on all the machine for the MUNGE security plugin
+# You can generate the content using `dd if=/dev/random bs=1 count=1024 >/etc/munge/munge.key`
 file{ '/etc/munge/munge.key':
   ensure  => file,
   content => 'YourIncrediblyStrongSymmetricKey',